-Yellow is important historically in China and other areas in Asia, where it has strong cultural associations of glory and wisdom.
+Yellow is significant historically in China and other areas in Asia, where it has strong cultural associations of glory and wisdom.
 It was known as a color for emperors — for instance, only imperial buildings could have yellow roofs.

 Throughout history, yellow has been a favorite of painters.
-Vincent van Gogh admired the color, and once wrote in a letter: “The sun, a light that for lack of a better word I can only call yellow, bright sulfur yellow, pale lemon gold.
+Vincent van Gogh admired the color and once wrote in a letter: “The sun, a light that for lack of a better word I can only call yellow, bright sulfur yellow, pale lemon gold.
 How beautiful yellow is!”
 Many of his paintings used the bright hue for fields or sunflowers.

 Yellow’s Negative Associations

 Despite its sunny reputation, yellow has at times had unappealing meanings.
 In Christianity, yellow was the color of Judas, and therefore could be associated with envy and duplicity.
 Supposedly, streetwalkers in medieval times were made to wear yellow to mark their low status and exclusion from society.
 Yellow also has a sickly reputation, related to jaundice, yellow fever, and even the plague, when infected houses were marked with yellow crosses.
 More recently, “yellow-bellied” emerged as an 18th-century term that refers to cowardice.

 Yellow is an eye-catching color.
 It is the color that the human eye processes first, which is why yellow is used for warning signs worldwide.
 Yellow traffic signals mean “Slow down!” while yellow and black traffic signs warn drivers to be cautious or pay attention.
 Yellow cards in soccer serve as a warning to players who violate the rules.